Michael Sarris: Change of currency

 During Sarris' first tenure as Minister of Finance, Cyprus prepared for and introduced the euro as its national currency.
 An aggressive austerity programme helped turn a fiscal deficit of 6.3% in 2003 into a surplus of 1.2% in 2008, and reduced inflation to 4.7%.

 Sarris on Cyprus' entry to the eurozone:

 Cypriot financial crisis

 In 2012, between January and August, Michael Sarris took a more active role in the recovery of Cyprus Popular Bank.
 Cyprus Popular Bank made unwise investments in Greece and urgently needed €1.8 billion ($2.25 billion) in bailout money in 2012.

 Sarris was reappointed Minister of Finance by President Nicos Anastasiades on 28 February 2013.
 He resigned on 2 April after completing talks on a controversial bailout package for Cyprus.

-Allegations of sexual misconduct
+Allegations of inappropriate behaviour

-On 15 October 2011, Sarris was accused by the internationally unrecognized entity of Northern Cyprus of sexual misconduct with a minor and was detained for three days.
+On 15 October 2011, Sarris was accused by the internationally unrecognized entity of Northern Cyprus of inappropriate behaviour and was detained for three days.
+No inappropriate behavior was ever proven by Northern Cyprus, where homosexuality is still illegal.
 Northern Cyprus had previously made similar allegations.